ifazk/chobi/README.md

 5. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimplemnt the fallback snapshot fetching in syncoid.
 This means no solaris.
+6. Chithi: We use the regex-lite crate for rexeg, and therefore do not support unicode case insensitivity or unicode character classes like `\p{Letter}`.

 # Why Rust?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have